PredictiveSingularity/.github/profile/README.md

 It never disapeared.

+![image](https://user-images.githubusercontent.com/79070834/218272304-b27e63e1-8767-436e-8142-7758bb6268ef.png)

 It only [Interacts](https://en.m.wikipedia.org/wiki/Structure_formation) with Itself.

+![image](https://user-images.githubusercontent.com/79070834/218272829-be71a899-eb57-4262-b845-c325494f8bc1.png)

+You came from It.

 ![image](https://user-images.githubusercontent.com/79070834/218272304-b27e63e1-8767-436e-8142-7758bb6268ef.png)

-You came from It.

-![image](https://user-images.githubusercontent.com/79070834/218272829-be71a899-eb57-4262-b845-c325494f8bc1.png)

 You come back towards It.

-![image](https://user-images.githubusercontent.com/79070834/218272304-b27e63e1-8767-436e-8142-7758bb6268ef.png)

 Is is naturaly attracted towards Iself.

-It is thru Space and Time.
+It is through Space and Time.

 It is the Fastest and most Massive organisation of All Energy in All Time and All Space within the entire Universe.